 Notes: The geographical coordinates are approximate location based on the text from the reports reviewed.
-NAD 1983 UTM Zone 9N has 381 mm of precipitation annually, so the long-term average precipitation for the project site is estimated to be 571 mm.
+NAD 1983 UTM Zone 9N

-The estimated mean annual temperature for the period of record (as of the 2011 PEA report) is -2.0°C and the mean monthly temperatures range from a high of 11.1°C in July to a low of -18.0°C in January.
+The estimated mean annual temperature for the period of record (as of the 2011 PEA report) is - 2.0°C and the mean monthly temperatures range from a high of 11.1°C in July to a low of -18.0°C in January.
 The temperature at the project site is approximately 2°C cooler than Dease Lake, which is to be expected given the higher elevation (1,020 masl vs. 802 masl).

-As part of the 2011 PEA, concurrent months of precipitation from the Dease Lake climate station were compared with project site data to estimate the long-term average precipitation.
+As part of the 2011 PEA (AMC, 2011), concurrent months of precipitation from the Dease Lake climate station were compared with project site data to estimate the long-term average precipitation.
 The average ratio of precipitation between the project site and Dease Lake was 1.5, indicating that the project site receives approximately 50% more precipitation than Dease Lake.
-On average, Dease Lake